 10 Medicinal Herbs Every Beginner Should Grow

-Affiliate Disclosure: Some of the links in this article are affiliate links, meaning we may earn a small commission if you make a purchase through them — at no extra cost to you.
-This helps support The Forager’s Apothecary so we can keep creating free, research-backed herbal content.
-We only recommend products we genuinely trust and use ourselves.
+Affiliate disclosure: Some links in this article are affiliate links.
+If you make a purchase, we may earn a small commission at no extra cost to you.
+We only recommend products we trust.
+Full disclosure.

 There’s something deeply satisfying about stepping into your backyard, snipping a few leaves of lemon balm, and brewing a cup of tea that genuinely helps you unwind after a long day.
 No pharmacy run.
 No ingredient list you can’t pronounce.
 Just you, a plant, and thousands of years of human wisdom.